-The operating agreement must include section 501(c)(3) of the Internal Revenue Code that requires every charity, educational institution, research organization, and religious organization to include provisions that prevent the nonprofit corporation from engaging in commercial activities that are unrelated to education, charity, science, or religious purpose.
+The operating agreement must include section 501(c)(3) of the Internal Revenue Code that requires every charity, educational institution, research organization, and religious organization to include provisions that prevent the nonprofit limited liability company from engaging in commercial activities that are unrelated to education, charity, science, or religious purpose.

 3) The Dissolution of the LLC: